MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

 ms.custom: template-how-to-pattern, devx-track-azurecli
 ---

-# Set up Advanced Network Security for Azure Kubernetes Service (AKS) - Azure managed Cilium Network Policies (Preview)
+# Set up Security for Advanced Container Networking Services on Azure Kubernetes Service (AKS) - Azure managed Cilium Network Policies (Preview)

-This article shows you how to set up Advanced Network Security.
+This article shows you how to set up security features on Advanced Container Networking Services.

 > [!IMPORTANT]
-> Advanced Network Observability is currently in PREVIEW.
+> Advanced Container Networking Services is currently in PREVIEW.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
 ## Prerequisites